 A R Rahman is the most famous Bollywood composer in North America with "Slumdog Millionaire" for which he won two Oscars.
 Has scored for a number of American movies.
 In a list of his top hits there are many more noteworthy songs that hit his most appreciative audiences.
 Some of his music I enjoyed includes "Ghaljini", "Lagaan", "Taal". " A Peck on the Cheek", "Bombay."
 He composed music for 3 Deepa Mehta's (a prominent Canadian film maker) films, "Earth", "Fire" and "Water".
 He also wrote the music for my favorite Bollywood movie, "Swades" He enjoys being a playback singer (in one famous movie seen singing on top of a moving train).
 Admittedly I appreciated a lot of his music when I revisited it after my first listen.

-One of Rahman's movies I enjoyed early in my education was "Jaane tu...ya Janne Na" An interesting link from Jaanne tu...ya Janne Na" is http://ww.raaga.com/channels/hindi/moviedetail.asp?mid=H001264 The first song is very catchy and the second is an interesting novelty song and is partly in English (Pappu can't dance).
+One of Rahman's movies I enjoyed early in my education was "Jaane tu...ya Janne Na" An interesting link from Jaanne tu...ya Janne Na" is https://www.youtube.com/watch?v=AX7t8ZwroHQ with a catchy tune and fun dance.

 Pritam Chakraborty is known for both hard and soft music.
 He loves to write Punjabi songs with wild dance rhythms, but also has a reputation for soft romantic tunes.
-In "Jab We Met" one of the songs from this movie, "Tum Se Hi" was voted most romantic song. click on http://www.hindifilmnews.com/bollywood_buzz/poll-most-romantic-bollywood-song-ever-2/ then follow down to the second video (you might enjoy the first) and press the start sign.
+In "Jab We Met" one of the songs from this movie, "Tum Se Hi" was voted most romantic song. click on https://www.youtube.com/watch?v=mt9xg0mmt28 .
 Mohit Chouhan is given a lot of credit for popularizing this song.

 Vishal-Shekar have a long list of movies to their credit.
 One very popular infectious (to listeners not computers) video from Ra.one sung by American hip hop artist Akon.
 Can't recommend the movie otherwise but have a listen http://www.youtube.com/watch?v=M4EZHGFK-1c They have written a number of other catchy tunes.